diegorhoger/csm/plan.md

 // We have successfully set up:
 //
 // 1.
 Core infrastructure with React and TypeScript
 // 2.
-Basic UI components (AppLayout, MentorSwitcher, TranscriptBox)
+Basic UI components:
+//    - TranscriptBox component for displaying conversation
+//    - MentorSwitcher for selecting between stoic mentors
+//    - WaveformVisualizer for audio feedback
+//    - ConversationUI that combines these components
 // 3.
-Audio handling utilities (useMicStream, WaveformVisualizer)
+Audio handling:
+//    - useMicStream hook for microphone input and recording
+//    - Microphone permissions management
+//    - Audio level visualization
 // 4.
-State management with Zustand
+Backend integration:
+//    - Flask API with endpoints for:
+//      - /api/health (health check)
+//      - /api/mentors (mentor profiles)
+//      - /api/tts (text-to-speech using CSM model)
+//      - /api/transcribe (transcription stub)
+//    - CSM (Conversational Speech Model) integration for audio generation
 // 5.
-Basic API services structure
+State management with Zustand for conversational state
 // 6.
-Backend Flask API for audio generation (CSM model)
+Service layer with:
+//    - whisperService for transcription
+//    - ttsService for speech generation
+//    - mentorService for mentor data
+//    - openaiService for GPT integration with both direct and backend options
 // 7.
-Frontend-backend integration for text-to-speech and audio transcription
+Complete conversation flow with useMentorCallEngine:
+//    - Integration of mic input, transcription, LLM response, and TTS
+//    - Support for interruptions and conversation history
+//    - Error handling and state management
 //
+// The complete conversation flow is now operational, with:
+// - Voice input and transcription
+// - GPT-based mentor responses with proper context
-// The CSM (Conversational Speech Model) is working for audio generation
+// - Speech synthesis for responses
-// with the Python backend, and we've created a Flask API with endpoints
-// for real-time conversation between the React frontend and Python backend.
+// - Support for interrupting the mentor while speaking
 //
-// Next steps will focus on improving the conversation flow and adding
+// Next steps will focus on:
-// proper speech-to-text integration with Whisper.
+// 1.
+Creating a VoiceButton component for better UI interaction
+// 2.
+Implementing voice activity detection (VAD) for better user experience
+// 3.
+Adding browser compatibility detection and fallbacks
+// 4.
+Optimizing audio buffering for lower latency responses
+// 5.
+Adding conversation history storage and persistence